Non-Uniqueness of Bubbling for Wave Maps: Preliminaries for Wave Maps and Harmonic Maps

 \section{Preliminaries for Wave Maps and Harmonic Maps}

 In this section we collect some basic facts about the regularity of (quasi-equivariant) wave maps and harmonic maps.
 As mentioned in the introduction, we will consider wave maps

 for a certain $C^\infty(\bT^2)$ warping function, $f$.
-Using polar coordinates in the domain of $u$, we suppose that the initial condition has the form
+Using polar coordinates in the domain of $u$, and coordinates $(x,y, \alpha, \theta)$ in the target,\footnote{$\alpha$ is the polar angle and runs from $0$ to $\pi$, $\theta$ is the azimuth angle which runs from $0$ to $2\pi$.
+We define the $x,y$ coordinates on $\bT^2$ through a change of variables in \eqref{e:cotangentchange}.} we suppose that the initial condition has the form

-We will rely on the following local existence and persistence of regularity result, which follows via energy estimates.
+We will rely on the following local existence and persistence of regularity result, which follows via energy estimates and holds for wave maps in general.
 Note too that the optimal local theory is known, see for instance \cite{KlS97}.

 \begin{proposition}[Classical local existence and persistence of regularity] Let $s_0 > 1$ and let $(u_0, u_1) \in \dot H^{s_0 + 1} \times \dot H^{s_0}$.
 There exists a $T_{max} \equiv T_{max}(u) > 0$ such that for every $T < T_{max}$, there exists a unique solution